 Do not write subject lines longer than 50 characters.
 Most email programs do not have the space to display subject lines consisting of more than 50 characters.
 Also, leave the most important information for email content.
 Once again – beware of spam words in the email subject line.

-Emails are not opened for a long time
+Emails are not opened for a long time?
+Spam filter loves these ones.

 Some ISPs practice the following: if your sent emails are not opened for a long time, then your further emails for the same recipient will land in spam folder.
 To land them in inbox folder, the recipient must open at least some of your messages or you have to change the sender IP.